Alejogb1/job-board/blog-data/why-isnt-modelerrorsfullmessagesforattributename-working-in-rails-7.md

 Now, let me share a scenario from a project I was involved with.
 We had a `User` model, and for whatever reason (custom business rules), we had the validation logic for email uniqueness tied into a custom `validate` method rather than the built-in validations (something I now consider an anti-pattern, but at the time it was a conscious decision).
 Because of how the custom validation logic interacted with the model, using `@user.errors.full_messages_for(:email)` when the model was *initially* rendered would always return an empty array because the validations hadn’t fired yet.
 The user had to trigger an `update` action for the custom validation method to fire.
 This behavior highlighted the need to carefully synchronize when errors are accumulated with when they are accessed.

-Okay, let’s illustrate this with a few code snippets.
+, let’s illustrate this with a few code snippets.

 **Example 1: A typical scenario that might *not* work**